 Visit gov.uk/student-finance for more information on student finance.

-Lancaster applicants will be invited to attend an Applicant Visit Day to meet their department and learn more about the course they have applied for.
+Lancaster applicants will be invited to attend an Applicant Visit Day or online event to meet their department and learn more about the course they have applied for.

 Once your son/daughter has received all their offers, it’s now up to them to make their firm/insurance and decline decisions.
 By placing a university as their firm choice, if your son/daughter meets the entry requirements then they are guaranteed a place there.
 The insurance choice is a second or back-up choice, they should try to pick an offer with lower grades than their firm choice just in case results day doesn’t go as planned.